-For 2021-22, the Race Technician course will take place over four days per week and is a mixture of face to face learning in the college and online tasks undertaken at home.
+For 2022-23, the Race Technician course will take place over four days per week and consists of face-to-face learning on two consecutive days in the college and also online tasks for two days undertaken at home.

-You will need at least GCSE grade 3 in English & Maths to qualify for entry onto the Motorsport Race Technician course.
-If you do not achieve GCSE grade 3 Maths or English, you will need to continue attending GCSE lessons in addition to your study programme unless you are nineteen years old or over.
+You will need at least GCSE grade 3 or Functional Skills Level 2 in English & Maths to qualify for entry onto the Motorsport Race Technician course.
+If you haven’t achieved the required grades, you are advised to successfully retake Maths & English before re-applying.

 You will need to make your own arrangements for accommodation but there are many bed & breakfast establishments within the area that already take our students.
-We do have a list available to students of accommodation used by former students (available on request.)
+We do have a list available to students of accommodation used by former students; a list is available on request.
 This list is not a recommendation by the National College of Motorsport and we would advise that you inspect the property and agree terms.

 Additional costs to consider are:

-Uniform – All students must obtain the complete National College for Motorsport uniform which is purchased directly from our supplier T. King Associates.
-This can initially be purchased as a complete ‘bundle’ at a discounted rate of £280.
+Uniform: All students must obtain the complete National College for Motorsport uniform which is purchased directly from our supplier: T. King Associates.
+This can be purchased as a complete ‘bundle’ at a discounted rate (this was £280 for Sept 2021.)
 Due to the bespoke design of the uniform, T. King will offer exchange only on items.
 For a size guide or any queries, please call: 01280 824836 or order using the link below:

-A bursary is a payment you could receive if you are eligible which may help pay for accommodation, clothing and equipment required for your course, as well as travel and lunch on days you are in the college.
-For further information, please go on to the following link:
+A bursary is a payment you could receive if you are eligible which may help towards accommodation, clothing and equipment required for your course, as well as travel and lunch on days you are in the college.
+For further information, please visit our Financial Support section.

-There is limited parking outside Units 8 and 2285 and a small Visitors’ Parking area in between both units.
-Further parking spaces are available by the café at the entrance to Silverstone Park.
+The parking space immediately in front of Units 8 and 2285 are reserved for staff and visitors.
+There is a small Visitors’ Parking area by Unit 2235 at the entrance road to 2285.
+Further marked parking spaces are available on the road by the café at the entrance to Silverstone.

 Students with any worries or concerns can seek advice from the college Personal Achievement Tutor (PAT) who you will meet at the beginning of the course.
 If you have a personal issue, you can ask the PAT for advice; they will also be able to suggest other support services available and refer you.
 The PAT and your course tutor will provide all the support you need to ensure you are able to complete the course successfully.

 Full time level 2 Motorsport Race Technician students could progress into an apprenticeship upon completion the course.
-Alternatively, you can advance onto the full-time level 3 Motorsport Race Technician programme, also at Silverstone or embark on a career in manufacturing in Motorsport.
+Alternatively, you can advance onto the full-time level 3 Motorsport Race Technician programme, also at Silverstone.

 Race teams have never before been able to access industry specific qualifications for their race mechanics.
 This failure in the education system has resulted in race mechanics progressing through experience as the benchmark for quality.
 Although this proven method is accepted by the motorsport industry, it is by no means a guarantee that you will find a good quality race mechanic.